Swayam200/VIB_AIH_Screening_Technical_Team_25-26/README.md

 ## Deliverables (mandatory)

-Submit a Google Drive or GitHub link with:
+Submit a GitHub link with:

 * your `.ipynb` notebook (Colab preferred)
 * A small README: